Buying an Existing NJ Franchise Business

 Franchisor’s Background

-This section tells how long the franchisor has been in business, likely competition, and any special laws and government regulations that impact the industry, like any license or permit requirements.
+This section explains how long the franchisor has been in business, likely competitors, and any special laws and government regulations that affect the industry, such as license or permit requirements.
 This will help you understand the costs and risks you are likely to take on if you purchase and operate the franchise.

 What is The Franchisor’s Business Background?

-This section identifies the franchise system expectations and describes their backgrounds and experience in business.
+This section identifies the franchise system’s expectations and describes their backgrounds and business experience.
 It is not limited to just their experience in the franchised business.
 Pay attention to their general business backgrounds, their experience in managing a franchise system, the success of their franchisees, and how long they have been with the company.

 Litigation History is a Red Flag

 Whether the franchisor or any of its executive officers have been convicted of felonies involving fraud, violations of franchise law, unfair or deceptive practices law, and/or are the subject of any state or federal injunctions involving misconduct is a critically important detail.
-It also says whether the franchisor or any of its executives have been held liable for — or settled civil actions involving — the franchise relationship.
-Lawsuits and judgments against the franchisor may indicate that it has not performed according to its agreements, or, at the very least, that franchisees and the franchise business has been under-performing.
+It also indicates whether the franchisor or any of its executives have been held liable for, or settled, civil actions involving the franchise relationship.
+Lawsuits and judgments against the franchisor may indicate that it has not performed according to its agreements, or, at the very least, that franchisees and the franchise business have been underperforming.

-This section also should say whether the franchisor has sued any of its franchisees during the last year or so, a disclosure that may indicate common types of problems in the franchise system.
-For example, a franchisor may sue franchisees for failing to pay royalties, which could indicate that franchisees are struggling to turn an adequate profit, and therefore, are unable or unwilling to make their royalty payments.
+This section should also state whether the franchisor has sued any of its franchisees in the last year or so, a disclosure that may indicate common problems in the franchise system.
+For example, a franchisor may sue franchisees for failing to pay royalties, which could indicate that franchisees are struggling to turn an adequate profit and, therefore, are unable or unwilling to make their royalty payments.

 Bankruptcy